IHSA opts to start high school basketball season despite state COVID concerns

 The announcement confirmed that Wrestling will move to a summer schedule starting in April, while Boys Swimming & Diving, Cheerleading, Dance, Boys & Girls Bowling, and Girls Gymnastics will stay in the traditional winter season, starting November 16.

-Shortly after the IHSA announcement, Governor Pritzker said school districts “would probably be taking on legal liability if they went ahead and moved beyond what the state has set as the mitigation standard,” saying that his administration has erred on the side of health and safety.
+Shortly after the IHSA announcement, Governor Pritzker said school districts “would probably be taking on legal liability if they went ahead and moved beyond what the state has set as the mitigation standard,” adding that his administration erred on the side of health and safety.

+Cahokia Unit School District #187 Superintendent Arnett Harvey said safety will be a priority when the district makes a decision.

+“Our board of education is extremely concerned, just as others are about the safety of all of our students and our staff,” he said.